wso2/docs-is/en/docs/guides/login/log-into-simplesamlphp-using-is.md

     # apachectl start
     ```

-6. Access the SimpleSAMLphp web app from the following location:
+6. Access the SimpleSAMLphp web app using the following URL:
     [http://localhost/simplesaml](http://localhost/simplesaml).
 7. Set the SimpleSAMLphp administrator login configuration as follows: